Rajab-ali99/Calculator/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to this project!
+Thank you for your interest in contributing to this project.

-We welcome all kinds of contributions, including:

-- Bug reports
-- Bug fixes
-- Documentation improvements
-- Enhancements
-- New features
-- Ideas for improving the project
+**All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.**

 ## How to Contribute